passionhood/Hood-Python-Portfolio/README.md

 New Project: Tidy Data & Federal R&D Spending Analysis
 Repository: Tidy Data Project,

-I just included a new project in my portfolio!
 This project is all about cleaning, reshaping, and analyzing federal R&D spending data with Pandas and Tidy Data Principles.

 Project Highlights:
 ✔ Repurposed unstructured financial data into a shape with .melt() and .split().